William Fiennes is the bestselling author of The Snow Geese and The Music Room.

 On publication in 2009, The Music Room was called “a small masterpiece” (Sunday Telegraph), “a brilliant work” (Irish Times), “completely uplifting” (Metro) and “a beautiful and fortifying book, even a great one” (Daily Telegraph).

-He is Director and co-founder of the charity First Story, which supports creativity and literacy in challenging secondary schools.
+William Fiennes is co-founder of the charity First Story, which supports creativity and literacy in challenging secondary schools.